makoto-fujiwara/check-update/README.md

 File name  | Description
 ---------- | -------------
 README.md	      |   [Markdown](https://help.github.com/articles/markdown-basics/) document  (this file)
-[environment-sample.mk](environment-sample.mk) |  local setup example (to be read from Makefile below) [check-update-sample.sh](check-update-sample.sh)| 0.
-Shell script to drive whole thing, intending to be crontab driven [Makefile]          (Makefile)           | 1. for example,  'make -j 24' for 16 thread machine (BSD makefile) [check-update](check-update)             | 2.
+[environment-sample.mk](environment-sample.mk) |  local setup example for environment.mk (to be read from Makefile below) [check-update-sample.sh](check-update-sample.sh)| 0.
+Shell script to drive whole thing, intending to be crontab driven.
+Rename it to check-update.sh
+[Makefile]          (Makefile)           | 1. for example,  'make -j 24' for 16 thread machine (BSD makefile) [check-update](check-update)             | 2.
 Main Script to find a new version of each package  (perl script) [merge-check-update](merge-check-update) | 3.
 Merge by-category results into 00_whole.html  (perl script)